 Year Performance Metric Compliance Status 1 At least 75% of the target invasive plants have clearly been treated at least once In Compliance: 100% of both the in and out of channel target invasives have been treated.
 2 100% of the target invasive plants have clearly been treated at least once In Compliance: See notation above.
-3 Fewer than 50% of the initially treated target invasive plants are alive (have resprouts); 4 Fewer than 10% of the initially treated target invasive plants are alive (have resprouts); 5 Complete kill of initially treated target invasive plants
+3 Fewer than 50% of the initially treated target invasive plants are alive (have resprouts); In Compliance: Less than 50% of initially treated target invasive plants have resprouts.
+4 Fewer than 10% of the initially treated target invasive plants are alive (have resprouts); 5 Complete kill of initially treated target invasive plants